gtrant/eraser/trunk/eraser5/README.txt

    This version of Eraser runs on Windows 2000, XP and all editions of Vista.
-Windows XP x64 and all 64-bit SKUs of Vista can also be used (using the 64-bit version).
+Windows XP x64 and all 64-bit SKUs of Vista can also be used (the 64-bit version will be chosen automatically).
    Windows 7 installs may work but Eraser 5 is not currently tested under that platform.

 ----------------------------------------------------------------
 3. HOW TO INSTALL & UNINSTALL